ajitgoel/Notes/InterviewQuestions/EntityFramework/Notes.md

 ------

-# Using Include vs ThenInclude
+## ==Using Include vs ThenInclude==

-# "Include" works well with list of object, but if you need to get multi-level data, then "ThenInclude" is the best fit.
-Let me explain it with an example.
+=="Include" works well with list of object, but if you need to get multi-level data, then "ThenInclude" is the best fit.== Let me explain it with an example.
 Say we have two entities, Company and Client:

 ```cs
 public class Company